Sebastiaan-Gouman/Ceasar_Cypher/README.md

 2. Now `ord(char) - ascii_offset` simply subtracts the value from the `char` from the `ascii_offset`.
 For example, `ord('c')` would be 99, and it would subtract 97, which would give us 2.
 This would mean that 'c' has the second position in the alphabet (zero indexed, that is).
 3. The next step `ord(char) - ascii_offset + shift` adds the shift.
 This is just a simple addition.
 If the shift is '3', the 'c' from the previous step now gets moved to position 5, which is an 'f'.
 4. This modulo part `% 26` makes sure this also works when the shift exceeds the alphabet limits.
 For example, if we add 3 to the 'z' (position 25, remember the zero index) it gets position 28, and `28 % 26 = 2` which corresponds with 'c'.
+5. Now we need to add the offset one more time with: `+ ascii_offset`, so that it shifts back to the right position.
+6. Since we have constantly been using ASCII tabel numbers instead of letters we need to convert it with `chr(...)`.
+For example, `chr(70)` would give us 'F'.

 ```
 def caesar_cipher(text, shift):